 Next, dip it into the egg mixture.
 The egg will seal in the gluten free flour, keeping the meat juicy while cooking.

 Lastly, coat both sides in the gluten free panko crumbs.
 The crumbs will stick easily since the pork cutlet is sticky from the raw egg.
+Believe it or not, I have made this with gluten free matzo meal with great success too!

 Add schnitzel to the hot oil to fry.